vinnyspb/nexa-controller-rpi/README.md

 for Rasberry Pi like [this one](http://www.kjell.com/sortiment/el/elektronik/fjarrstyrning/433-mhz-sandarmodul-p88901).

 ## Configuration
-All tests were performed on Raspberry Pi with OpenELEC 5.0.8 installed.
+All tests were performed on Raspberry Pi with Raspbian OS.

 RPi.GPIO python package is required.
-It may be tricky to install it using pip or easy_install on OpenELEC.
-Use GUI add-ons download instead.

 Currently I run this installation on Raspberry Pi 2 with Raspbian Wheezy.

-Configuration can be done via `controller_config.py`
+Configuration can be done via `controller_config.ini` or the web interface (`web_interface.py`)

 ## Manual switch
 To perform manual switch on/off (e.g. to pair RPi with the outlet), use: